 Desktop and tablet experience

-The shoe wall, as we called it, was an interlocking honeycomb.
-I wanted to make sure the site was performant so I didn't want to use transparent pngs for the hexagons or do one giant jpg of the wall.
+The shoe wall needed to be performant so transparent pngs for the hexagons or one giant jpg for the wall was out of the question.
 There are also two large half hexagons on the edges of the screen that link to editorials, so those needed to fit within the flow of the document as well.
 I decided to use floated SVG because it allowed the ability to use jpg and get the hexagonal shape with

 Using svg has another major benefit; The hit area is defined by the